 The intent of the CSIS Act and, indeed, the expectations of Canadians, necessitates that CSIS is vigorously pursuing the collection of security intelligence wherever that intelligence can be obtained, be it in Canada or overseas.
 As a result, CSIS has enhanced and continues to maintain an international presence.
 In today’s global environment, CSIS liaison and cooperation with its international partners remains a crucial component of our country’s ability to effectively investigate, assess and counter threats to Canada and its interests.

 CSIS has officers stationed in cities and capitals around the world.
 Their primary function is to collect and, where appropriate, share security intelligence information related to threats to Canada, its interests and its allies with partner agencies.
-CSIS officers stationed abroad also provide security screening support to Canada’s Citizenship and Immigration (CIC) offices and to the security programs of the Department of Foreign Affairs, Trade and Development Canada (DFATD).
+CSIS officers stationed abroad also provide security screening support to Immigration Refugees and Citizenship Canada IRCC) offices and to the security programs of the Global Affairs Canada ( GAC).